Dorothy Bradbelt: Marriage and family

-"Mrs Abington" was included in a list of the queen's attendants to be accomodated at Croydon Palace in 1574.
+"Mrs Abington" was included in a list of the queen's attendants to be accommodated at Croydon Palace in 1574.
 An inventory of Elizabeth I mentions a set of hooks of silver gilt to fasten upon hangings of the queen's privy chamber.
 These were in the keeping of "Mistress Dorothy Abingdon" in March 1575.
 Possibly, this may refer to another member of the Habingdon family, a niece or sister-in-law.

 John Habington, whose parental home was at Brockhampton, bought and rebuilt Hindlip Hall, where a fireplace was dated 1572.
 His portrait wearing a fur-edged robe survives.
 Elizabeth I came to Worcestershire in 1575.
 She stayed at the Bishop's Palace in Worcester and visited Hindlip on 16 August.
 Habington was said to have been present when the queen hunted at Hallow Park near Worcester.
 Elizabeth lost a gold button that day.
 She gave Dorothy a French kirtle of russet during her visit in 1575, the last recorded royal gift to her.
 Dorothy signed the day book record for the gift, "Dorythe habingtoun".

 The historian Treadway Russell Nash mentions a herald's funeral certificate or description for John Habington's wife, who was a gentlewoman of the privy-chamber of Elizabeth in 1557, and was buried at Hindlip at the queen's expense.
 This lost document must have referred to Dorothy Bradbelt.

 There is some doubt over details of the family tree.
 John Habington's children included: